fenago/data-analysis-pandas/lab_guides/lab_10.md

 weaknesses.

-After that, we learned how to use the `imblearn` package to implement over- and under-sampling strategies when faced with a class imbalance.
+After that, we learned how to use the `imblearn` package to implement over and under sampling strategies when faced with a class imbalance.

 In the next lab, we will revisit the simulated login attempt data